 INTELLECTUAL PROPERTY

 The Parties shall each continue to control all rights to their individual intellectual property, including all logos and trade dress and agree that where appropriate such property can be utilized in the furtherance of the goals of this MOU.

+Both Parties hereby provide the other Party a cost-free license for the Term of this Agreement as to any intellectual property owned by the other Party that allows the other Party to use such intellectual property for the sole purposes of marketing the Products as set out in this Agreement.

 MEDIATION

-Should any dispute arise that cannot be amicably settled by the Parties, they shall mediate their dispute with a professional mediator.
-If the Parties cannot agree on a choice of a mediator, a mediator shall be selected by the drawing of straws under the operation of ________________.
+Should any dispute arise that cannot be amicably settled by the Parties, they shall mediate their dispute with an American Arbitration Association (AAA) Mediator.
+If the Parties cannot agree on a choice of a mediator, then Gow shall provide ViSN with a list of three to five proposed AAA mediators and ViSN shall make the final choice between them.

-ENTIRE UNDERSTANDING.
+ENTIRE UNDERSTANDING & NO ASSIGNMENT

 This agreement constitutes the entire understanding of the Parties and may not be changed except by written agreement of both Parties.
 This agreement shall be binding upon and inure to the benefit of the Parties hereto, their respective heirs, successors, administrators, and assigns, it being acknowledged however that all rights, duties and obligations of both Parties hereto are non-assignable.

+RIGHT TO AUDIT.

+Both Parties shall have the right to audit and inspect the other party’s accounts and records used in calculating the Commercial Revenue Split once every six (6) months.
+The reasonable expense of any audit will be borne by the party requesting the audit.

+APPLICABLE LAW.

+This Agreement shall be governed by the laws of the State of Texas and by applicable federal law.
+Any action or proceeding with respect to the breach or enforcement of the terms of this Agreement shall be brought in the courts of the State of Texas situated in Harris County, Texas.

+SEVERABILITY.

+In the event that any of the provisions of this Agreement are held to be invalid or unenforceable in whole or in part, all other provisions will nevertheless continue to be valid and enforceable with the invalid or unenforceable parts severed from the remainder of this Agreement.

+COUNTERPARTS.

+This Agreement may be executed in any number of counterparts, each of which shall be an original and all of which shall be deemed one and the same instrument.

 NOTICES

-Notices between the Parties shall be in writing and delivered by electronic mail, facsimile, messenger or US Mail to the last known address of the receiving Party.
+Whenever one Party is required or permitted to give notice to another Party under this Agreement, such notice shall be in writing and shall be deemed to be given and received at the other Party’s address as follows:

+Gow

+individual

+full mailing address

+Phone number

+Email address

+VSin

+individual

+full mailing address

+Phone number

+Email address

+Any Party may designate a different address for notice from time to time upon giving ten (10) days prior notice thereof to the other Party.

 IN WITNESS WHEREOF, the parties have executed this Memorandum Of Understanding as of the day and year first above written.

-GOW MEDIA
+GOW MEDIA, LLC

 By:_____________________________